Skip to main content

 VectorStoreRetriever supports search types of "similarity" (default), "mmr" (maximum marginal relevance, described above), and "similarity_score_threshold".
 We can use the latter to threshold documents output by the retriever by similarity score.

 Retrievers can easily be incorporated into more complex applications, such as retrieval-augmented generation (RAG) applications that combine a given question with retrieved context into a prompt for a LLM.
-Below we show a minimal example.
+To learn more about building such an application, check out the RAG tutorial tutorial.

 Learn more: